 We crocheted this project using a size I crochet hook.

-It's not important for you to match our gauge when you crochet this pattern.
-However, if you plan to use more than one of these hexagons together in the same project, it is important for you to work at a consistent gauge for all the hexagons you crochet.
+You don't have to match our gauge when you crochet this pattern.
+However, if you plan to use more than one of these hexagons together in the same project, you need to work at a consistent gauge for all the hexagons you crochet.

 This sample hexagon measures about 7 inches in diameter when measured from side to side, and about 7.5 inches in diameter when measured from point to point.